MicrosoftDocs/azure-stack-docs/azure-stack/operator/aks-overview.md

 The following tasks fall on the **Azure Stack Hub Operator**:

-1. Make sure that the Azure Kubernetes Service base images are available in the stamp, this includes downloading them from Azure.
+1. Make sure that the AKS base images are available in the stamp, this includes downloading them from Azure.
-2. Make sure that the Azure Kubernetes Service is available for customers plans and user subscriptions, as is the case with any other service in Azure Stack Hub.
+2. Make sure that the AKS is available for customers plans and user subscriptions, as is the case with any other service in Azure Stack Hub.
-3. Monitor the Azure Kubernetes Service and act on any alert and associated remediation.
+3. Monitor the AKS and act on any alert and associated remediation.
-4. For details on the Operator tasks see \<TODO: Link to Operator doc\>
+4. For details on the Operator tasks see [Install and offer the Azure Kubernetes Service on Azure Stack Hub](aks-add-on.md)

 ## Next steps